Praful22/RobustControl6Dof/README.md

 ### Problem Statement

-Design a control scheme that works satisfactorily for a system with linear or nonlinear dynamics assuming the worst-case conditions for the unknowns of unknown which lie in the system dynamics.
+Design a control scheme that works satisfactorily for a system with linear or nonlinear dynamics assuming the worst-case conditions for the "unknowns of unknown" which lie in the system dynamics.

 ### Intuitive Goals to solve the problem: